 - Both mathematical models (AB, IDE) reproduce the main experimental observations - To see the transient appearance of the DTPs during high-dose drug therapy: - If there are some DTPs present initially, model explanation requires only - non-genetic instability - selection - If no DTPs are present initially, model explanation requires interplay between - stress-induced adaptation - non-genetic instability - selection - Therapeutic consequences?
 Not clear yet.
 Epigenetic drugs?
-Not many of them exist (in particular no KDM5A inhibitor in the clinic).
+Not many of them exist (in particular no KDM5A inhibitor).
 Acting on epigenetics by modifying metabolism?
 Combining cytotoxic (inducing drug resistance) drugs and cytostatic drugs at low doses (in principle not inducing drug resistance)?
-Might be assessed using this model, so far done only on a simplified model (see part II).
+Might be assessed using this model, not done yet.